DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 ## Running a Symfinder-TS analysis

-Reproducing the pre-generated visualizations is done by executing their analysis before visualizing it in varicity.
+Reproducing the pre-generated visualizations is done by executing their analysis before visualizing it in VariCity-TS.
 All scripts used in this section are located in the artifact's root directory.

 ### Reusing the existing Docker images

-The following Docker images hosted on the [Docker Hub](https://hub.docker.com/) allow to use symfinder-ts without needing to build it.
+The following Docker images hosted on the [Docker Hub](https://hub.docker.com/u/deathstar3) allow to use Symfinder-TS without needing to build it.

 ```
 deathstar3/symfinder-ts-cli
 deathstar3/varicity-ts
-deathstar3/varicity-backend-ts
+deathstar3/varicity-ts-backend
 ```

-In addition, running a symfinder-ts analysis requires a Neo4j Docker image automatically pulled by the running script.
+In addition, running a Symfinder-TS analysis requires a Neo4j Docker image automatically pulled by the running script.

-The symfinder-ts cli uses Github links to run, example: `https://github.com/nestjs/nest`.
+The Symfinder-TS cli uses Github links to run, example: `https://github.com/nestjs/nest`.
 Links to all studied projects are provided in `PROJECTS.md`

 Running the analysis of one project is done as follows, here illustrated with the project [Nest](https://github.com/nestjs/nest):

-- First, run the varicity server:
+- First, run the VariCity-TS server:

   - On GNU/Linux